 INTERNATIONAL POLITICAL ECONOMY AND DEVELOPMENT

-A second strand of Prof. Rai’s work relates to political economy and development.
+A third strand of Prof. Rai’s work relates to political economy and development.
 Together with colleagues from Keele and Coventry Universities, she has developed a framework to study the non-recognition of unpaid domestic work.
 How is it possible to know if the non-recognition of the value of domestic work undermines the possibilities for achieving gender justice?
 In order to render the phenomenon visible and to conceptualise it, they have addressed the problem of depletion, or more specifically, depletion through social reproduction (DSR), which can lead to harm.
 They have identified three sites where DSR takes place as individuals, households and communities and have also outlined three ways of reversing DSR, conceptualised as mitigation, replenishment and transformation.
 For more click here

 Teaching and supervision